Shape Optimization of Compliant Pressure Actuated Cellular Structures: Abstract

 \section{Abstract}

-Previous work introduced a novel concept for pressure actuated cellular structures that can change their shape between any two given one-dimensional $C^1$ continuous functions.
-However, the underlying computational framework is limited to two cell rows and central cell corner hinges.
-This article extends these results by taking into account an arbitrary number of cell rows, hinge eccentricities and rotational as well as axial cell side springs.
-This allows the design of compliant pressure actuated cellular structures that can change their shape between any given set of one-dimensional $C^1$ continuous functions.
-Furthermore, we introduce a potential based optimization approach that reduces the previously required number of iterations by an order of magnitude.
-Finally, it is shown how the optimization can be tightly coupled to the geometry of a cellular structure.
-Several examples are presented that demonstrate the performance of the proposed framework.\\\\ \textbf{Keywords}\ \ \ \ \textit{adaptive - biomimetic - cellular - compliant - morphing - structure}
+Biologically inspired pressure actuated cellular structures can alter their shape through pressure variations.
+Previous work introduced a computational framework for pressure actuated cellular structures that is limited to two cell rows and central cell corner hinges.
+This article rigorously extends these results by taking into account an arbitrary number of cell rows, a more complicated cell kinematic that includes hinge eccentricities and varying side lengths as well as rotational and axial cell side springs.
+The nonlinear effects of arbitrary cell deformations are fully considered.
+Furthermore, the optimization is considerably improved by using a second-order approach.
+The presented framework enables the design of compliant pressure actuated cellular structures that can change their form from one shape to another within a set of one-dimensional $C^1$ continuous functions.
+Several examples are used to demonstrate the performance of the proposed framework.\\\\ \textbf{Keywords}\ \ \ \ \textit{adaptive - biomimetic - cellular - compliant - morphing - structure}